ChemGraph-XANES: An Agentic Framework for XANES Simulation and Curation: Results

 \subsection{Natural-language specification of a chemical system}

 We next examined the natural-language interface using the query: \textit{``Compute the XANES for Ti in TiO$_2$.''} In contrast to the file-based example discussed above, this request does not provide an explicit local structure file.
 Instead, the agent must infer that the user is specifying a chemical system and absorbing species at a higher semantic level, identify the appropriate workflow for structure retrieval, and map the request onto the structured arguments needed for the downstream XANES tools.
-In practice, this means that the agent must interpret the chemistry-level request, issue a Materials Project query for TiO$_2$, identify Ti as the absorbing element, infer that this corresponds to absorber atomic number $Z=22$, and pass these structured parameters to the downstream XANES workflow before triggering the same FDMNES input-generation, execution, and post-processing pipeline used in direct scripted mode.
+In practice, this means that the agent must interpret the chemistry-level request, issue a Materials Project query for TiO$_2$, identify Ti as the absorbing element, infer that this corresponds to absorbing-species atomic number $Z=22$, and pass these structured parameters to the downstream XANES workflow before triggering the same FDMNES input-generation and execution routines used in direct scripted mode.
+Spectral normalization and dataset expansion can then be applied through the separate post-processing helpers described above.

-Figure~\ref{fig:xanes_nl} shows the resulting normalized spectrum for a Ti absorber in bulk TiO$_2$.
+Figure~\ref{fig:xanes_nl} shows the resulting normalized Ti K-edge spectrum for bulk TiO$_2$.
 The inset displays the corresponding crystal structure used in the calculation, with Ti atoms shown in light blue and O atoms in red.
-This example demonstrates that \textit{ChemGraph-XANES} can operate not only on explicit user-supplied files, but also on concise chemistry-oriented natural-language requests that must first be resolved into structured database and simulation queries.
-Such a mode of interaction is particularly useful in exploratory settings, where a user may wish to query candidate materials at the level of composition or chemical identity before deciding whether more specialized local structures, surfaces, or defect models are needed.
+As in the structure-file example, the workflow carried the request through the structure-to-spectrum execution path: resolving the chemical request into a structure source, constructing the atomistic input, generating the FDMNES files, launching the calculation, parsing the convolution output, normalizing the spectrum, and producing the plot.
+In this case, however, the first step was performed from a concise natural-language chemical specification rather than from an explicit local file path.
+This example demonstrates that ChemGraph-XANES can automate the routine translation steps that a computational spectroscopy user would otherwise perform manually when moving from a composition-level query to an executable XANES calculation.